Northland Shopping Center

 Architect: Russell Mullgardt Schwartz & Van Hoefen, 1955

-Northland Shopping Center was not the best or most significant piece of MidCentury architecture in the world or even in the St. Louis region.
-But it was solid, handsome, elegant, and not especially old or worn out when it was destroyed.
+Taut, severe, clean, contemporary - Northland Shopping Center was an elegant piece of architecture.
+When demolished, it was still solid and handsome, and not especially old or worn out.
 Unlike many contemporary buildings, it wasn't even visibly dated.
-Northland Shopping Center was a noteworthy piece of architecture, and as it no one had both the money and the vision to step up and save it, it should at least be noted and remembered.
+Northland Shopping Center was a poster child for the delima of Mid-Century architecture - too old to be new, too new to be old.
+As no one had both the money and the vision to step up and save it, it is here noted and remembered.

-For me personally, the complex marked several significant points of departure: it got me looking at St. Louis beyond the city limits, it made me reconsider the auto-centric suburbs as places that could contain exciting discoveries, and it taught me to look and look again at buildings I might otherwise take for granted.
-Northland also taught me the sad lesson of Not Old Enough.
+For me personally, the Northland complex marked several significant points of departure: it got me looking at St. Louis beyond the city limits, it made me reconsider the auto-centric suburbs as places that could contain exciting discoveries, and it taught me to look and look again at buildings I might otherwise take for granted.
+It was my gateway drug into the world of Mid-Century architecture.
+And Northland also taught me the sad lesson of Not Old Enough.

 Further commentary, documentation and photographs can be found on these off-site links: